melowntech/workshop/tutorials/geojson.rst

 Displaying the browser
 ~~~~~~~~~~~~~~~~~~~~~~

-To display the Melown VTS Browser, add the necessary CSS and
+To display the VTS Browser, add the necessary CSS and
 JavaScript resources and create a ``div`` with an id like ``map-div``.

 .. code:: html